maomaoaichirou/wangyi-test/readme.md

 - For database Highly Available, configuring ProstgreSQL database instances to run across multiple Availability Zones.
 One instance is the Master, which is handling all requests.
 Another instance will be launched as the Secondary instance, which will take over in case the Master fails.
 Enable Storage autoscaling to allow the storage to increase once the specified threshold is exceeded.

 - To deploy secure infrastructure in AWS,  define Security Groups for  Application Load balancer(ALB) , EC2 and RDS database instance.
 ALB accept all incoming HTTP and HTTPS requests from Internet, the Application security group only accept incoming traffic from the load balancer.
 The Database security group only accept incoming traffic from the application servers.

+- To automation secure infrastructure in AWS,  define Security Groups for  Application Load balancer(ALB) , EC2 and RDS database instance.
+ALB accept all incoming HTTP and HTTPS requests from Internet, the Application security group only accept incoming traffic from the load balancer.
+The Database security group only accept incoming traffic from the application servers.

+- To realize automated deployment, use github and circleci to automate code commits, builds,tests, deployments and version control, also use few linux commands/shell scripting.

+- For considering Simplicity, deploy app on a EC2 instance, and make a image from it for further front end auto scaling group.
+Three methods for deploy app on EC2: (1) clone github repo, compile source code, then build and deploy app on EC2; (2) clone github repo, use docker to bulid image from dockerfile and run container on EC2; (3) Use CircleCI connecting Github to

 ## Deployment Process